What is ICSI treatment?

 • Previous unsuccessful IVF procedure

-How ICSI treatment is performed?
+How is ICSI treatment performed?

 As with standard IVF treatment, you will be given fertility drugs to stimulate your ovaries to develop several mature eggs for fertilization.
-When your eggs are ready for collection they will be retrieved through a short outpatient procedure.
+When your eggs are ready for a collection they will be retrieved through a short outpatient procedure.
 The collected eggs are used immediately or frozen and used later on.

 Meanwhile, the sperms are collected from the semen sample of the male partner.
 These sperms are washed and a single best sperm is chosen.